The Future of Work Program is a BHP funded initiative that launched in 2021 to support skills development in regional Australia.

 Building a successful and resilient workforce for the future will play a vital part in Australia’s economic recovery.
 As we emerge from the COVID-19 pandemic we need to resolve skill shortages in regional areas.

-This is why BHP and the Australian Government Department of Education have come together to form the Future of Work Program and promote skills development in regional Australia.
+This is why BHP and the Australian Government Department of Education formed the Future of Work Program to promote skills development in regional Australia.

-This program is designed to prepare people to become the regional workforce of the future.
-It will create 1,000 skills development opportunities by funding students undertaking an eligible course from the Regional Education and Skills Program or an advanced apprenticeship in target regional areas.
+This program was designed to prepare people to become the regional workforce of the future.
+It has created over 1,000 skills development opportunities by funding students undertaking an eligible course from the Regional Education and Skills Program or an advanced apprenticeship in target regional areas.

 The target regions for the program are: